gbmhunter/blog/content/programming/microcontrollers/atmel/atmel-at32-family/re-programming-andor-modifying-the-dfu-bootloader/index.md

 ## Building

-Run the command make.
+Run the command `make`.

-Ohoh, the size of the .bin file is more than 8kB!
-I believe this is because Atmel used the IAR compiler, which results in slightly less code than the GCC compiler, even with the `-Os` optimisation flag set (this is set by default in config.mk).
-The pre-compiled bootloader binary that Atmel provides for the AT32UC3A3 microcontroller family (at32uc3a3-isp-1.0.3.bin) clocks in at a tidy 7,617B.
+Ohoh, the size of the `.bin` file is more than 8kB!
+I believe this is because Atmel used the IAR compiler, which results in slightly less code than the GCC compiler, even with the `-Os` optimisation flag set (this is set by default in `config.mk`).
+The pre-compiled bootloader binary that Atmel provides for the AT32UC3A3 microcontroller family (`at32uc3a3-isp-1.0.3.bin`) clocks in at a tidy 7,617B.

 ## Modifying The Bootloader Size

-In `conf_isp.h`, you'll want to change
+In `conf_isp.h`, you'll want to change:

 ```c
 #define PROGRAM_START_OFFSET          0x00002000